thanhpy2009/VMK/README.md

  Phiên bản 0.9.41 là phiên bản tạo bảo mật 2 lớp. hiện đang trong thử nghiệm đầu tiên user thông thường chưa nên tải về

 Disclaimer: This software is in Alpha.
-Bug reports are welcome press issue button.
+Bug reports are welcome to press issue button.
 As a free Open Source project, we value constructive feedback over drama.
 This project is my youth dream.
 I will never leave Git or give up, no matter the drama or negativity.
 I'm here to build, to learn, and to keep this dream alive
 I address all issues and tickets publicly.
 I reserve the right to close any ticket at my discretionThere is no reason to turn a technical issue into drama on Facebook.
 If you find a bug, open a ticket

 I am truly happy.
 Despite all the drama, there are so many people out there supporting and contributing to my dream.
 Thank you for standing with me